Wall Street wobbles a day after tumbling into bear market

 AP Business Writer

-Trading across markets was much calmer, if still tentative, following Monday’s worldwide rout.
-Treasury yields were easing back from their highest levels in more than a decade.
-Stocks across Asia and Europe were also mixed, while a measure of nervousness among stock investors on Wall Street was edging lower.

-One notable exception was bitcoin, which fell another 6.5% to drop below $22,100, according to CoinDesk.
-Cryptocurrencies have been among the most punished in this year’s sell-off for markets, as the Federal Reserve and other central banks raise interest rates in order to rein in inflation and forcefully turn off the “easy mode” that helped prop up markets for years.
+Cryptocurrencies were mixed.
+They’ve been among the hardest-hit in this year’s rout for markets as the Federal Reserve and other central banks raise interest rates in order to rein in inflation and forcefully turn off the “easy mode” that helped prop up markets for years.
+Bitcoin trimmed its loss to 5% and was sitting at $22,614, according to CoinDesk.
+It fell overnight to nearly 70% below its record of $68,990.90 set late last year.

-Offering some support to the market was a report that showed inflation at the wholesale level was a touch lower in May than expected, though it remains very high.

-Economists said the data won’t keep the Federal Reserve from hiking its key interest rate this week by a larger-than-usual amount, with some even speculating the largest increase since 1994 that’s triple the usual amount.
-But the figures offer a bit of salve following last week’s market-bludgeoning report that showed inflation at the consumer level accelerated last month, instead of getting better.
+In afternoon trading, the yield on the two-year Treasury had fallen back below the 10-year yield, at 3.43% versus 3.45%.
+That’s typically how things look in the bond market.

 It was the first trading for U.S. stocks after the S&P 500 closed Monday at 21.8% below its record set early this year.
 That put it in a bear market, which is what investors call a drop of 20% or more.